-While Providence Hospice and Home Care is rooted in the Gospel values, our caregivers and chaplains are open to all religious beliefs, as well as to individuals who espouse no belief system at all.
-There is no religious agenda, so to speak.
+While Providence is rooted in the Gospel values, our caregivers and chaplains are open to all religious beliefs, as well as to individuals who espouse no belief system at all.
+Your spiritual advisor, priest, minister or rabbi is always welcome to visit you at Providence.